apache/spark/docs/apache-airflow/start/docker.rst

 .. warning::
     Default amount of memory available for Docker on MacOS is often not enough to get Airflow up and running.
-    If you have not enough memory available it might lead to airflow webserver continuously restarting.
+    If enough memory is not allocated, it might lead to airflow webserver continuously restarting.
-    You should have at least 4GB memory allocated for the Docker Engine (ideally 8GB).
+    You should at least allocate 4GB memory for the Docker Engine (ideally 8GB).
 You can check and change the amount of memory in `Resources <https://docs.docker.com/docker-for-mac/#resources>`_

     You can also check if you have enough memory by running this command: